cfgmgmtcamp/cfgmgmtcamp.eu/content/ghent2022/posts/nopostfosdem.md

 With the new wave of COVID19 hitting the world yet again and Europe going again in lockdowns, we cannot plan ahead.
-The rules keep changing, venues are confisued on how to plan, and we have entered yet again a period of uncertainty.
+The rules keep changing, venues are confused on how to plan, and we have entered yet again a period of uncertainty.

 We are keeping an option of doing something in late 2022.